stanch/reftree/README.md

 val renderer = Renderer(
   renderingOptions = RenderingOptions(density = 75),
-  directory = Paths.get("images", "usage"),
+  directory = Paths.get("images", "usage")
-  format = "png" // Or "svg", "ps" and others supported by dot )
+)
 ```

+You can also pass a `format` parameter as a String to the `Renderer` constructor
+to specify the format you require.
+The default is `png`.
+You can specify any
+file type supported by `dot -T`.

 There are two ways to use it: